photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 docker-compose up -d
 ```

-Now open http://localhost:2342/ in a Web browser to see the user interface.
+Now open http://localhost:2342/ in a Web browser to see the user interface

-The initial password is what you have set in `PHOTOPRISM_ADMIN_PASSWORD` in the `docker-compose.yml`.
+and sign in using the password set in `PHOTOPRISM_ADMIN_PASSWORD`.
-You can change it in Settings or using the `photoprism passwd` command in a terminal.
+You may change it in Settings, or using the `photoprism passwd` command in a terminal.

 The port and other basic settings can be changed in `docker-compose.yml`.
 Remember to stop and re-create the container whenever configuration values changed: